Hyundai Glovis: Facts and accidents

 On 3 November 2019, MV Glovis Captain arrived in Southampton after facing extreme weather conditions in the English Channel.
-The abnormal rolling caused the breaking of several cargo lashings, producing a series of cargo damages on her main deck.
-A number of brand new trucks and Porsche cars destined for China, were damaged or nearly completely destroyed after crushing against the ship’s bulkhead.
+The abnormal rolling caused the breaking of several cargo lashings, causing damage to cargo on her main deck.
+Brand-new trucks and Porsche cars destined for China, were damaged or nearly completely destroyed after being crushed against the ship’s bulkhead.
 The bulkhead itself suffered a hole that needed urgent repair before the vessel could restart her passage towards Asia.
-The cargo had to be unloaded by forklift and mafi roll trailers, being no more in driveable conditions.
-The port stay had to be increased to over 3 days, to perform the necessary inspections, and welding repairs to the ship.
+The cargo had to be unloaded by forklift and mafi roll trailers, being in non-driveable condition.
+The port stay had to be increased to over 3 days, to perform the necessary inspections, and repairs to the ship.

-On 28 June 2020, Glovis operated MV Grand Venus after completing the discharge of Tesla cars loaded in US at Zeebrugge port, collided with a LNG tanker while both adrift in proximity of Ostend and Zeebrugge outer anchorage area, waiting for assignment.
+On 28 June 2020, the Glovis operated MV Grand Venus after completing the discharge of Tesla cars loaded in US at Zeebrugge port, collided with a LNG tanker while both adrift in proximity of Ostend and Zeebrugge outer anchorage area, waiting for assignment.
 Although the damages occurred were minor, the vessel required repair at Vlissingen dock before starting her consequent voyage towards Asia in July.

 On 7 March 2022, the Government Pension Fund of Norway, the world's largest sovereign wealth fund, decided to place the company under observation "due to unacceptable risk that the company contributes to gross or systematic human rights violations".

 Continental rail transport

 In August 2018, Hyundai Glovis inaugurated its transportation of containers via the Transsiberian Railway, after shipping them via sea to Vladivostok.
 Hyundai Glovis expects to cut the transit time from 43 days by ship on the southern route around the Eurasian landmass, via the Strait of Malacca, the Suez Canal and the Strait of Gibraltar, to 22 days by rail via Vladivostok.
 The 22 days are composed of "two days from Busan to Vladivostok; eight days for unloading, customs clearance, and reloading in Vladivostok; and 12 days from Vladivostok to Shushary Station near Saint Petersburg."

 This is seen as a precursor to breaking up the situation of South Korea as an island, having to rely exclusively on transport to and from other countries by sea and air, by re-establishing the rail links to North Korea and thus open direct rail routes to all countries in Europa and nearly all in Asia.
 South Korean governments since Park Geun-hye have worked towards this goal.

 For this purpose, on June 7, 2018, South Korea became an official member of the Organization for Cooperation of Railways (OSJD).
-"South Korea's official membership in the OSJD", Heo Seung wrote on June 8, 2018 in Hankoryeh, "means it will be able to take part in the operation of 280,000 km of international railway lines in Eurasia, which include the Trans-China Railway (TCR) and Trans-Siberian Railway (TSR).
+"South Korea's official membership in the OSJD", Heo Seung wrote on June 8, 2018, in Hankoryeh, "means it will be able to take part in the operation of 280,000 km of international railway lines in Eurasia, which include the Trans-China Railway (TCR) and Trans-Siberian Railway (TSR).
 OSJD members are entitled to transport passengers and freight without the need for separate agreements with countries where the railways pass through."